 The LDC has an active lease agreement arising from the leasing of property owned by the LDC.
 The lease agreement requires monthly lease payments of approximately \$6,100 that increases annually by a percentage equal to the increase in the Consumer Price Index (CPI).
 The initial term expired on December 31, 2023 and includes two 5-year renewal options.
 The initial 5-year option period was renewed, and accordingly, is included in the lease term.
-In addition, the lease agreement required a \$10,000 annual road remediation fee that expired on December 31, 2023.
+In addition, the lease agreement required a \$10,000 annual road remediation fee that expired on December 31, 2023, and is continuing on a short-term year-to-year basis.